On this page

 Under Regulation 33 of the Petroleum and Geothermal Energy Regulations 2013, and to ensure the transparency and openness principles of the Petroleum and Geothermal Energy Act 2000 are applied in terms of the performance of the industry, licensees are required to report their level of compliance with the Act and any relevant statement of environmental objectives.
 The main purpose of this requirement is to ensure licensees assess and review their performance regularly, and through this process proactively take corrective actions where required to rectify any identified deficiencies, and improve their performance on continuous basis.
 Company annual reports are available on the annual reports page.

 For some objectives, which cannot readily be measured through quantitative assessment, particularly in relation to land and vegetation disturbance such as the restoration of well sites and seismic lines, techniques such as Goal Attainment Scaling have been adopted to provide such measurement.
-Guidelines outlining this process are on Guidelines and Policy.
+Guidelines outlining this process are under Policies and Guidelines.

 Of particular relevance to this process safety management framework and ERD’s assessments of compliance are submissions under: